aiijazfatima/dev-heatwave-genai-ecommerce/ecommerce-app/ecommerce-app.md

 _Estimated Time:_ 20 minutes

-## Task 1: Connect to the Heatwave Instance
+## Task 1: Connect to the HeatWave Instance

 If you are a Linux, Mac, or Windows 10 Powershell user, skip the first step.